Description

 - Other non-biodegradable plastics

-In Chapter 2, the 8 most important sales countries are considered individually: Germany, France, the United Kingdom, Italy, Spain, the USA, China, and Japan.
-The following are presented in each case: Demand and revenue, demand for each application area and demand per product type (PLA, starch-based, other biodegradable plastics, non-biodegradable biobased plastics).
+In Chapter 2, the 11 most important sales markets are examined individually: France, Germany, Italy, Spain, the Netherlands, United Kingdom, USA, China, Japan, South Korea, and Taiwan.
+The following are shown in each case: Demand and revenues, demand in the individual application areas, and demand per product type (PLA, starch, other biodegradable plastics, non-biodegradable bio-based plastics).

 Scope of the Report: